baskerville/sketch/README.md

 Press it twice (wait 2 seconds before the second press) to save, clear and quit.

+Press the power button more than 2 seconds and release it to inverse the displayed colors.

 # Configuration

 If the touch feedback doesn't match the position of your fingers, add the following: